Akuli/teek/docs/tutorial.rst

     window = tk.Window("Hello World")

-This creates a :class:`Window` widget with title ``"Hello World"``.
+This creates a :class:`.Window` widget with title ``"Hello World"``.
 A widget is an element of the GUI.

 ::

     label = tk.Label(window, "Hello World!")

-Many widgets need to go into another widget. :class:`Label` is a widget that displays text, and this line of code puts it in our ``window``.
+Many widgets need to go into another widget. :class:`.Label` is a widget that displays text, and this line of code puts it in our ``window``.
 The widget that the label goes in is called the **parent** or the **master** widget of the label.
 Similarly, the label is said to be a **child** or **slave** of the